Merida (Brave): Origins and concept

-The Kingdom of DunBroch

-The DunBroch, MacGuffin, Macintosh, and Dingwall clans were once enemies locked in constant war.
-When Roman soldiers and Northern invaders threatened them from the seas, the four clans joined together under the sword of Fergus to defend their lands.
-The clans succeeded in protecting their lands from the invaders and formed the Kingdom of DunBroch.
-The clan leaders of Macintosh, MacGuffin and Dingwall became their feudal lordships of the kingdom; Fergus was crowned their king and Elinor their queen.

 Voice

 Merida is voiced by actress Kelly Macdonald.
 Macdonald was hired to replace Reese Witherspoon, the actress originally cast in the role.

 Two of the songs in the movie, "Touch the Sky" and "Into The Open Air", were sung by Julie Fowlis, as Merida's off-screen musical thoughts.
+In Disney Speedstorm, she is voiced by Elsie Lovelock.

 Design and characterization

 Merida has long, wild, curly, red hair, blue eyes, pale skin and a slender body.
-Her main outfit is a dark teal-emerald green traditional gown, made of wool, with stylish slits for movement during archery.
+Her main outfit is a dark cyan-emerald green traditional gown, made of wool, with stylish slits for movement during archery.
 When the Lords arrive for the games, she is dressed in a Medieval-style turquoise silk gown with long arms, gold trimmings, and gold beading, teamed with a white wimple and crown to hold in her hair.
 She also appears in scenes wearing a navy/black cape with a gold buckle.
 Merida's bow is slung onto her back, over her shoulder, with arrows in a brown leather quiver around her waist.
 In the final scene, Merida is seen wearing a dark blue gown with light green patterns.

 Appearances

 Video games

-Merida appeared as the main character in the endless runner video game, Temple Run: Brave, a spinoff of the game Temple Run.
-The game was released on June 14, 2012, a week before the movie was released.
-Merida & her father King Fergus are the only playable characters in the game.
-The developers of the game, Keith Shepherd and Natalia Luckyanova noted, "We definitely had some surreal moments while working with them.
+Merida appeared as the main character in the endless runner video game Temple Run: Brave, a spinoff of the game Temple Run.
+The game was released on June 14, 2012, a week before the film was released.
+Merida and her father King Fergus are the playable characters in the game.
+The developers, Keith Shepherd and Natalia Luckyanova noted, "We definitely had some surreal moments while working with them.
 They're Pixar!
 They do such a fantastic job of appealing to young audiences as well as adults.
 Their movies always span the whole range of emotions, from happiness to sadness, to everything in-between.
 Working with them, I think there was a couple of times where we just had to pinch ourselves and, you know, ask is this really happening?"
 The game received positive reviews from critics.

-MacDonald reprised the role as Merida for the video game version of the film.
-Merida is also a playable character in Disney Infinity 2.0, Lego The Incredibles, Disney Magic Kingdoms, and Disney Mirrorverse and appears as a villager in Disney Dreamlight Valley.
+MacDonald reprised the role as Merida for the video game adaptation of the film.
+Merida is a playable character in Disney Infinity 2.0, Lego The Incredibles, Disney Magic Kingdoms, and Disney Mirrorverse and appears as a villager in Disney Dreamlight Valley.